 What are the groups for the 2026 World Cup?

 The World Cup draw on December 5 confirmed the make-up of the 12 groups.
-Brazil were among the top seeds, alongside Germany, Argentina, the Netherlands, Belgium, France, Portugal, Spain, and England, as well as host nations the United States, Canada, and Mexico.
+England are among the top seeds, alongside Germany, Argentina, the Netherlands, Belgium, France, Portugal, Spain, and Brazil, as well as host nations the United States, Canada, and Mexico.

 - GROUP A: Mexico, South Korea, Czech Republic, South Africa — opener: Mexico vs. South Korea